 Amoxicillin fully dissociates in aqueous solution at physiological pH.
-Amoxicillin is stable in the acid gastric secretion and is rapidly absorbed from the gastrointestinal tract after oral administration.
+It is rapidly and well absorbed by the oral route of administration.
 Following oral administration, amoxicillin is approximately 70% bioavailable.
 The time to peak plasma concentration (T{max}) is approximately one hour.